 Regardless of whether a single MT or multiple MT connections are used, the IAB-node will be configured with multiple backhaul RLC-channels associated with the different paths.

 Multi-connectivity solutions designed for IAB should take into account the protocol stacks available at the IAB-node and IAB-donor depending on the architecture.
 This means that, for example, in some alternatives for architecture group 1a, a multi-path framework needs to be designed potentially based on the adaptation layer.

+For maintaining IAB topology redundancy in Case 2, every IAB nodes shall have at least two parents if possible, in order to reduce the risk of introducing hard topology adaptation.
+When a backhaul-link-failure or a parent overloading occurs over certain period of time, a soft topology adaptation shall be triggered to recover such dual multi-connectivity, even though the IAB node can remain connected via its other parent.